jayasridodda/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 ### DATE:
 ### REGISTER NUMBER : 212222240028
 ### AIM:
-To write a python program to simulate the game using ---------------.
+To write a python program to simulate the game using rule based algorithm
 ### Algorithm:
 Step 1:Initialize Grid and Define Matching Rules
 Step 2:Display the grid on the screen using a game library